IVAO-XU/EG-Sector-File/README.md

 ## To Do

-1) Change coordinate formate to Decimal format
+1) Change coordinate format to Decimal format